u-boot/u-boot/doc/driver-model/design.rst

 - Scan the U_BOOT_DEVICE() definitions.
 U-Boot looks up the name specified by each, to find the appropriate U_BOOT_DRIVER() definition.
-In this case, there is no path by which driver_data may be provided, but the U_BOOT_DEVICE() may provide platdata.
+In this case, there is no path by which driver_data may be provided, but the U_BOOT_DEVICE() may provide plat.

 - Scan through the device tree definitions.
 U-Boot looks at top-level nodes in the the device tree.
 It looks at the compatible string in each node and uses the of_match table of the U_BOOT_DRIVER() structure to find the right driver for each node.
-In this case, the of_match table may provide a driver_data value, but platdata cannot be provided until later.
+In this case, the of_match table may provide a driver_data value, but plat cannot be provided until later.

-For each device that is discovered, U-Boot then calls device_bind() to create a new device, initializes various core fields of the device object such as name, uclass & driver, initializes any optional fields of the device object that are applicable such as of_offset, driver_data & platdata, and finally calls the driver's bind() method if one is defined.
+For each device that is discovered, U-Boot then calls device_bind() to create a new device, initializes various core fields of the device object such as name, uclass & driver, initializes any optional fields of the device object that are applicable such as of_offset, driver_data & plat, and finally calls the driver's bind() method if one is defined.

 At this point all the devices are known, and bound to their drivers.
 There is a 'struct udevice' allocated for all devices.
 However, nothing has been activated (except for the root device).
-Each bound device that was created from a U_BOOT_DEVICE() declaration will hold the platdata pointer specified in that declaration.
-For a bound device created from the device tree, platdata will be NULL, but of_offset will be the offset of the device tree node that caused the device to be created.
+Each bound device that was created from a U_BOOT_DEVICE() declaration will hold the plat pointer specified in that declaration.
+For a bound device created from the device tree, plat will be NULL, but of_offset will be the offset of the device tree node that caused the device to be created.
 The uclass is set correctly for the device.